jonathanyongyk/LearningGit/others.md

    ```
 8. Now run ```git m``` to switch to master branch, and run ```git branch``` to ascertain that you are in the **f1** branch.

+## Setting Editor
+1. When you make a commit using `git -m "some messages"`, you can only conveniently enter a simple one liner message.
+If you need to enter multi-line commit message, you need to use command `git commit` instead.
+This will open up a editor.
+2. You can change what the default editor git will use when it need to open up a new editor.
+3. To change the default editor globally, run `git config --global core.editor "Path to editor"`.
+Example: `git config --global core.editor "C:\\<path>\\notepad2.exe"`.
+In this example, I am using notepad2 on my Windows laptop.
+4. Now if you run `git commit`, notepad2.exe will open.
+Git will wait until you save and close notepad2.exe.

 # Move/Rename and delete file
 ## Move/Rename file